Applying statistical learning theory to deep learning: Lecture 1: Applying statistical learning theory to deep learning

 Thus we expect that if we encode the parameters of our model with a fixed number of bits, the VC dimension of the model scales with the number of parameters.
-Another way to produce model classes with finite capacity is employ regularizers in our learning rule.
+Another way to produce model classes with finite capacity is to employ regularizers in our learning rule, explicitly penalizing models with high complexity.
 For example, it can be shown that for linear predictors with norm $\vert\vert w \vert\vert_2 \leq B$ (with logistic loss and normalized data), $capacity(\mathcal{H})=B^2$.
+More detail on VC dimension and related notions can be found in e.g. \cite{vapnik1999nature,bousquet2003introduction}.

 Looking back at $(*)$, we see that learning, and machine learning in particular, requires model (hypothesis) classes $\mathcal{H}$ that are expressive enough to approximate reality well (contain $h^*$ with low generalization error), but also have a small enough capacity to allow for good generalization.
 The approximation error is defined by the error of the best model in our class $h^*$, and the estimation error is the excess over it, as the learning rule can choose a different, worse model given the empirical data.